 by Cortney Skinner | 01.22.20

 Folks working in the arts never work alone.
-Though they may solo at the easel, keyboard, notepad, etc., from the moment they pick up that first instrument or tool, they’re working in conjunction and collaboration with their environment, other people, and their surroundings, whether they know it or not.
-Artists, no matter their chosen medium, genre, or tradition, require inspiration, encouragement, and feedback to grow and improve their work.
+Though they may solo at the easel, keyboard, notepad, etc., from the moment they pick up that first instrument or tool, they’re working in conjunction and collaboration with their environment, other people, and their surroundings—whether they know it or not.
+No matter their chosen medium, genre, or tradition, artists require inspiration, encouragement, and feedback to grow and improve their work.

 My wife, writer Elizabeth Massie, told me of her first “published” work.
 She was four years old when she made up a story about squirrels that she told her dad one night.
 He then went down to the local newspaper (he was the president of the Waynesboro News-Virginian), typed out the story as he remembered it, added some clip art of a squirrel, and bound it in a cardboard cover.
 He presented it to her the next morning.
 That could have been the inspirational starter pistol that sent her on a career that now includes 27 books and over 100 short stories.

-My pursuit of Science Fiction and Fantasy illustration was to create still another connection.
+My pursuit of science fiction and fantasy illustration was to create still another connection.
 As mentioned in a previous blog post, my art school experience was not inspirational nor very productive, career-wise.
 However, by attending many science fiction and fantasy conventions and selling my paintings at their art shows, I met a publisher who gave me my first professional assignment.
 I also met some very talented and inspiring artists.
 One such illustrator was Tom Kidd, one of the top artists in his field and now a good friend.
-He was a major influence in my pursuit of illustration work in SF and Fantasy, and we eventually collaborated on several book covers in his Connecticut studio.
+He was a major influence in my pursuit of illustration work in science fiction and fantasy, and we eventually collaborated on several book covers in his Connecticut studio.
 This was a learning experience for me.
 There’s nothing quite like working with another artist and seeing how they lay out the colors on their palette, approach brushwork, and plan the painting on their canvas.
 It was much like the illustrator studios of Howard Pyle’s era, where artists would inspire and learn from each other.

 On another visit, I mustered up the hubris to show Don some of the illustrations I was painting for a collectible card game.
 I still remember the suggestions and tips he gave me that afternoon and which I continue to employ today.
 This was another instance of an inheritance of sorts being handed down through generations.
 From Rockwell and his teachers to Don and then to me.

 Tom generously included me in another very memorable and inspirational experience.
-Now and then, in a cozy Connecticut restaurant, there would be a gathering of some of the major talents and voices in American illustration.
+Now and then, in a cozy Connecticut Italian restaurant, there would be a gathering of some of the major talents and voices in American illustration.
 See photograph above.
-This was a multi-generational group of past and current masters of the art, a group with amazing careers and stories, artists who have produced some of the most well-known work for major books, magazines and movie posters over the past generations.
+This was a multi-generational group of past and current masters of the art—a group of artists with amazing careers and stories who have produced some of the most well-known work for major books, magazines, and movie posters over many generations.
 Though I felt like a rank beginner, I was made to feel as welcome as were the virtuosos who were attending.
-As the wine flowed and dinner was served, many stories were told including some about crazed art directors and illustration masterpieces being rescued from dumpsters.
-Perhaps the most memorable tale was told by one particular artist.
-While in Italy, illustrating as a WWII combat artist for Yank Magazine, he became well lubricated with liberated Italian wine.
-He tore through the Italian mountains in a Jeep, an area of which had not yet been cleared of German forces.
-He flipped the vehicle off a cliffside.
-The fall was broken by the fortuitous intervention of a pine tree which caught the Jeep and lowered it right side up and gently to the road below.
-The weaver of this tale will remain anonymous, though his illustration work is known worldwide.